 Go for Lean foods

-You can make a few changes in your grilling or cooking using grill lean foods such as seafood, poultry, and vegetables.
+You can make a few changes in your grilling or cooking using grilled lean foods such as seafood, poultry, and vegetables.
 Grilling fruits is okay too, especially when the grill is topped with foil.
 Grilled pineapple is delicious!

 According to Colleen Doyle, a Nutrition and Physical Activity Director of the American Cancer Society, when high temperatures meet muscle meat, it causes amino acids found in the meat to react with the meat’s creatine.
 Creatine is only found in muscle meat that is why there are no HCAs formed in vegetables.